 12. In the event of a tie, the Eurovision Song Contest 2014 Rules prescribe the following:

-If there is a tie between two or more songs when the combined calculation between televotes and National Jury votes is used to determine the final ranking of the songs in the Semi-Finals or in the Final, the song(s) which obtained the most votes from the televotes shall be ranked highest.
+If there is a tie between two or more songs when the combined calculation between the result of televoting and jury voting is used to determine the final national result of the songs, the song(s) which obtained the most votes from the televoting shall be ranked highest.

 13. Calls to the long (11-digit) number cost 15p from BT landlines, other networks may vary.
 Calls to the long (11-digit) number will cost considerably more if made from a mobile device.
 Therefore, only call the long (11-digit) number, when dialling from a landline.
 To vote from your mobile in the UK, call the short (7-digit) number announced for your chosen country.
 Calls from the UK to the short (7-digit) number will cost 15p from a mobile phone.
 You cannot text and you cannot dial the short (7-digit) number from a landline.
 Callers from the Channel Islands and Isle of Man should call from their landlines using the long (11-digit) number to avoid higher mobile charges.